-New, State-of-the-Art Robert C. Kirkwood Entrance coming soon
+New, State-of-the-Art Robert C. Kirkwood Entrance Opening Soon

 The park entrance is getting a 21st century upgrade, including: